DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/creating-the-perfect-teacher-job-advert.md

 We highly recommend taking off your hiring staff hat and looking at your job advert with an objective eye and asking yourself these questions:

 * **How does it look on a mobile?** The majority of candidates search for jobs on smartphones, so look at the preview link on a small screen to ensure it flows as you’d like it to and it’s pleasing to the eye.
-* **Is there any duplicate information?** Some job ads include salaries or working patterns within the job description, despite these already being summarised at the top of the job advert template.
+* **Is there any duplicate information?** Some schools post job ads including salaries or working patterns within the job description, despite these already being summarised at the top of the job advert template.
 Remove anything that’s already included elsewhere.
 * **Does it comply with employment legislation?** While you’re perfectly within your rights to ask that candidates meet certain criteria, it’s illegal to refer to age, gender, and various other personal characteristics.
 This also applies to phrases such as 'recent graduate' or 'highly experienced', so focus more on what you want candidates to be able to do, rather than how long they’ve been doing it.

 And finally, edit your text thoroughly.
 Like any piece of writing, your first draft should look very different from your final version.
 Don’t rely on your computer’s spell checker, and make use of the many online tools that help you write in a simpler, clearer and more persuasive way.